Diyigelieren/cline/.changeset/funny-ants-travel.md

 "kd-cline": patch
 ---

-Optimized Cline for GPT-5 model family with an aligned system prompt
+Optimized Kline for GPT-5 model family with an aligned system prompt